What does the Bible say about Generosity? 5 Powerful Bible Verses

 Bible Story about Generosity

-My Honduran friend reminded me of the Bible story about generosity Jesus told featuring the poor widow in the book of Mark:
+My Honduran friend reminded me of the Bible story Jesus told about generosity featuring the poor widow in the book of Mark:

 “While Jesus was in the Temple, he watched the rich people dropping their gifts in the collection box.
 Then a poor widow came by and dropped in two small coins.